-In 1810 Nicolas Schlumberger (1782-1867) set up a factory of materiel machines in Guebwiller.
-As he was attached to the land he also bought about 20 hectares of vines.
-That was the start of a rare harmony between earth and human exigencies:
+In 1810, Nicolas Schlumberger (1782-1867) set up his textile machinery factory in Guebwiller.
+To mark his attachment to the land, he also bought about 20 hectares of vines.
+In doing so, he laid the foundations of a rare conjunction of human search for perfection and land:

-Three generations later, Ernest Schlumberger (1885–1954) took care of the Domaine.
-Because of the phylloxera that ruined the vines in the early XX Century, the vineyard of Guebwiller was abandoned by most of the winegrowers during this period.
+Three generations later, Ernest Schlumberger (1885–1954) assumed control of the estate.
+Deeply affected by the phylloxera that hit it in the early twentieth cetury, the Guebwiller vineyard had been abandoned by most of the winegrowers.

-Shrewdly, Ernest Schumberger realised the opportunity in front of him, so he bought plots of vine and replanted them.
+Shrewdly, Ernest Schumberger realised the opportunity in front of him.
+He bought as many plots of land as he could and replanted vines.

-Eric Beydon-Schlumberger arrived in Guebwiller in 1971 and invested himself in the company.
-We owe to him a re-planting of the old vineyard as well its world famous renown.
+Eric Beydon-Schlumberger arrived in Guebwiller in 1971 and fully involved himself in the company.
+We owe to him the replanting of the ageing vineyard and the international reputation of the Domaines Schlumberger.